kumaradityag/fp-control-blog/docs/index.md

     A[Goal Point Computation] --> B[Control Command Computation]
 ```

-If you are familiar with the “carrot and stick” analogy, pure pursuit
+If you are familiar with the “follow the carrot” analogy, pure pursuit
 control works fashionably in the same way: we make the robot (the
 donkey) move towards the goal point (the carrot), which we always keep
 at a distance $L_d$, the lookahead distance.
 If the donkey is too far